MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-access-vsrx-on-azure-content.md

 #### Multi-region multi-active resiliency

 To increase resiliency beyond a single Azure region, we recommend that you deploy in multiple Azure regions by using [Azure paired regions](/azure/best-practices-availability-paired-regions).
-Each Azure region is paired with another region within the same geography, together making a regional pair.
+Each Azure region is paired with another region in the same geography.
 Azure serializes platform updates (planned maintenance) across region pairs so that only one paired region is updated at a time.
 If an outage affects multiple regions, at least one region in each pair is prioritized for recovery.

 ### Security